Woodworking Power Tools

 - Cutting wood into desired thickness

 Benchtop planers are commonly used for smoothing old or rough wooden surfaces.
 These tools can also be cost-effective, as they allow woodworkers to buy less-expensive, rougher wood for projects that can then be smoothed with the planer.
 The tool features a universal motor and may require patience as it works most efficiently when removing 1/16 of an inch of material or less at a time.
+We review the best thickness planer for the money to help you get a good deal.
+If you want to kill 2 birds with one stone, check out our review of the best jointer planer combos.

 Common uses for an orbital sander: